Follow these steps to apply for federal financial aid and scholarships:

 Step 5.
 Expect Financial Aid Offers.

 The colleges you listed on your FAFSA will notify you of the types and amounts of financial aid they’re offering.
-You will only receive notifications from colleges that accepted you for admission.
-Accept or decline the financial aid package by the deadline.
+You will only receive offers from colleges that accepted you for admission.
+Accept or decline the financial aid offer by the deadline.

 The colleges will use this “financial need” formula to calculate how much to award you in financial aid: